Last Updated 17 August 2021

-In Queensland, the law relating to discrimination and human rights is contained in six pieces of state and federal legislation:
+In Queensland, the law relating to discrimination and human rights is contained in seven pieces of state and federal legislation:

 - Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act)